austinhuang0131/mstdn-party-plus/docs/rules.md

 ## Language

-> You must select the appropriate language for a post.
+> You must select the appropriate language for each post.

 See [here](https://fedi.tips/setting-your-language-preferences-on-mastodon-and-filtering-out-posts-in-other-languages/).
 This is necessary for the proper functioning of the timeline language filter.
 If a post is in multiple languages, choose one that represents a significant part of the post.